-Peoples seeks confidential treatment for lines 1-20 in columns C and E on its Open Access Report.
+Peoples seeks confidential treatment for lines 1-22 in columns C and E on its Open Access Report.
 PGS argues that this information is contractual data which, if made public, "would impair the efforts of [Peoples] to contract for goods or services Section 366.093(3)(d), Florida Statutes. on favorable terms."
-With the exception of line 21, we agree.
+With the exception of lines 21 and 22, we agree.
 The information in Column C shows the therms purchased from each supplier for the month, and Column E shows the total cost of the volumes purchased.
 This information could be used to calculate the actual prices Peoples paid for gas to each of its suppliers for the involved month.
 Knowledge of the prices Peoples paid to its gas suppliers during the month would give competing suppliers information with which to potentially or actually control gas pricing.
 Most probably, suppliers would refuse to charge prices lower than the prices which could be derived if this information were made public.
 Such a supplier would be less likely to make any price concessions, and could simply refuse to sell at a price less than an individual price paid by Peoples.
 The end result is reasonably likely to be increased gas prices, and therefore an increased cost of gas which Peoples must recover from its ratepayers.
 However, the highlighted information on line 21, the FERC filing fee, is already a matter of public record, and thus can not be given confidential treatment by us.
-Accordingly, we deny Peoples' request as it relates to line 21 of the Open Access Report.
+In addition, we do not believe that the disclosure of Peoples' legal fees, as found on line 22, would impair the ability of Peoples' to contract for goods and services on favorable terms.
+Accordingly, we deny Peoples' request as it relates to lines 21 and 22 of the Open Access Report.

-Peoples requests that the proprietary information discussed above be treated as confidential until May 6, 1993.
+Peoples requests that the proprietary information discussed above be treated as confidential until May 25, 1993.
 We find that the 18 months requested is necessary to allow Peoples and/or its affiliated companies time to negotiate future gas contracts.
 If this information were declassified at an earlier date, competitors would have access to information which could adversely affect the ability of Peoples and its affiliates to negotiate future contracts on favorable terms.
 We find that this time period of confidential classification will ultimately protect Peoples and its ratepayers.